gcruzgar/UKsurvey/README.md

 - number of bedrooms
 - household composition

 A table with the frequency of each possible 5-dimensional state can be obtained using [crosstabulation](scripts/crosstabulation.py).
 The program can take any number of waves as input and outputs one table per wave (in CSV format).
-The outputs of this script can be used as the seed in household_microsynth.
+The outputs of this script can be used as the seed in [household_microsynth](https://github.com/nismod/household_microsynth).

 Note: reading in wave f produces a pandas warning due to mixed types in columns (395,396,399,400), these columns are dates and are not used in the crosstabulation so just ignore.
 Whenever you read in the file for wave f, this error will appear unless you specify the column types dtype={'column_name': dtype}.
 (Note: setting dtype=object will silence the warning, but will not make it more memory efficient.
 Alternatively, use pd.options.mode.chained_assignment = None)

 There is still a diference between rooms in survey and census even after mapping.
 Perhaps the remap is not possible as it requires information we do not have, however, the distributions are quite close.
-It is just important to keep the different definitions in mind when look at any outputs produced by the data.
+It is just important to keep the different definitions in mind when looking at any outputs produced by the data.

 Constraints: make it impossible to occupy non-sensical states such as 3 people living in a 1 person household.
 This is different from improbable states.
 There is a high number of unoccupied states in the seed.
 Need to give these states a small occupation to differentitate from impossible states.